 A definition of seitan: Although it is made from wheat, seitan has little in common with flour or bread.
 Also called “wheat meat”, "wheat protein", “wheat gluten” or simply “gluten”, seitan becomes surprisingly similar to the look and texture of meat when cooked, making it a popular meat substitute.

-Seitan is also high in protein, making it a popular protein source for vegetarians.
+Seitan is also high in protein, making it a popular protein source for vegetarians and vegans.
 Asian restaurants often use seitan as a vegetarian mock meat, and seitan is also the base for several commercially available products such as Tofurky deli slices and other vegetarian meat substitutes.

 What Does Seitan Taste Like?

 Seitan can have lots of different flavors, just like chicken can be hot and spicy as in chicken wings (See: Seitan hot wings recipe), or savory in a succulent Indian or Thai curry (See: Seitan Massaman curry recipe).
 It has a savory taste, somewhat mild on its own, probably close to a bit bland chicken or a portobello mushroom.

 But the real reason seitan is so popular is more because of its texture than its taste, especially when compared to other alternatives, such as tofu or tempeh, which don't really have a "meaty" texture.